Skip to content

 • Rope for attaching your scale to a solid object or attaching your fish to the scale

-The best practice is to keep everything you need to in one place, like a dry box or dry bag.
+The best practice is to keep everything you need to in one place, like a dry box or dry bag, so that when you shoot that world record fish, you're ready to register it.

 Compare products